-These tried and tested best practice elements help you to get your website working well quickly.
+These tried and tested best UX practices will help you to quickly get your website working better.
 However, these are, of course, just trends.
 They differ by industry and audience – and while this is a catch-all, your audience will need something more specific.

 There’s no substitute for an insight-first approach to understand your audience and their goals.
+The top UX practices for your website are different to everyone else.
 We get to the bottom of what’s happening with our Full Digital Review website audits – and why it’s happening with our Customer and Market Research.

 Each audience will respond to the different elements of your website in different ways and by listening to and understanding your audience you can perfect the web journey and overall user experience.